cpkurotori/wedding/docs/events/welcome_party.md

 ## Dress Code

 This dinner is meant to be a casual event, so don’t feel the need to dress up!
-As a fun challenge, try to wear blues and purples to match Cam and Quinn’s favorite colors!
+As a fun challenge, try to wear blues and purples to match our favorite colors!